Syrian opposition leaders fail to form government

 An air strike on the Harran al-Awamid area east of Damascus killed at least nine people on Sunday, the Observatory said.

-Rising prices for basic commodities and fuel shortages have made life harder for residents of the capital and some said they spent Sunday night without power as fighting neared the centre.
+Rising prices for basic commodities and fuel shortages have made life harder for residents of the capital and some said they spent Sunday night without power as fighting neared the center.

 "Inside Damascus' Old City, you can't escape the muffled sounds of shelling and fighter jets and even machineguns fired off nearby," said a resident who visited the area.